DB3D/ExtraNodes/README.md

 # This project is free, it relies on donations!
 **Please, consider a [donation❤️](https://www.patreon.com/c/bd3d_digital/membership)** to keep this project alive and well maintained!

+# Issues
+Report only bugs on the issues, no support or general questions are allowed.